Jammy2211/PyAutoLens/docs/overview/fitting.rst

   :width: 400
   :alt: Alternative text

+Most importantly, the _FitImaging_ object also provides us with a log likelihood, a single value measure of how good our *Tracer* fitted the dataset.
+If we can find a *Tracer* that produces a high log likelihood, we'll have a model which is representative of our strong lens data!
+This task, called lens modeling, is covered in the next API overview.

 Given a strong lens dataset, how do we determine a 'good' lens model?
 How do we determine the tracer (and therefore combination of light profiles, mass profiles and galaxies) that minimize the residuals and chi-squared values?